San Diego County, California: Government

 and numerous county departments and entities under the supervision of the Chief Administrative Officer such as the Probation Department.
 In addition, several entities of the government of California have jurisdiction conterminous with San Diego County, such as the San Diego Superior Court.

-Under its foundational Charter, the five-member elected San Diego County Board of Supervisors is the county legislature.
+Under its foundational Charter, the five-member elected Board of Supervisors is the county legislature.
 The board operates in a legislative, executive, and quasi-judicial capacity.
 As a legislative authority, it can pass ordinances for the unincorporated areas (ordinances that affect the whole county, like posting of restaurant ratings, must be ratified by the individual city).
 As an executive body, it can tell the county departments what to do, and how to do it.
 As a quasi-judicial body, the Board is the final venue of appeal in the local planning process.

-As of January 2021, the members of the San Diego County Board of Supervisors are:
+As of January 2025, the members of the San Diego County Board of Supervisors are:

 For several decades, ending in 2013, all five supervisors were Republican, white, graduates of San Diego State University, and had been in office since 1995 or earlier.
-The Board was criticized for this homogeneity, which was made possible because supervisors draw their own district lines and are not subject to term limits.
-(In 2010 voters put term limits in place, but they only apply going forward, so that each incumbent supervisor can serve an additional two terms before being termed out.)
+The Board was criticized for this homogeneity, which was made possible because supervisors draw their own district lines and, until 2010, were not subject to term limits.)
 That pattern was broken in 2013 when Slater-Price retired; she was replaced by Democrat Dave Roberts, who won election to the seat in November 2012 and was inaugurated in January 2013.

 The San Diego County Code is the codified law of San Diego County in the form of ordinances passed by the Board of Supervisors.
 The Administrative Code establishes the powers and duties of all officers and the procedures and rules of operation of all departments.

 The county motto is "The noblest motive is the public good."
 County government offices are housed in the historic County Administration Center Building, constructed in 1935–1938 with funding from the Works Progress Administration.